Blackberry Simple Syrup

 - Stir it into yogurt or oatmeal.

-- Spread it on toast or English muffins.
+- Use it like a quick jam on toast, biscuits, or English muffins.

-- Add it to vodka, gin, or rum for cocktails.
+- Add it to muffin or quick bread batter.

 More Simple Syrup Recipes